jknowles/AppliedModelsTalk/AppliedModelinginEducation.md

 ===================================================
 incremental: true

-- Of the two modeling cultures, we've only learned one
+- Of the two modeling cultures, we've tend to focus overwhelmingly on one
 - Computation increases are changing everything
 - Data is growing and many problems have different issues
 - Prediction is underused and undervalued, and this undermines inference